 More Power to You.

-For those planning on spending several nights anchored out, particularly in the tropics, air conditioning might be wanted ($4,795).
+For those planning on spending several nights anchored out, particularly in the tropics, air conditioning might be wanted.
 Then a generator will be needed.
-A 5 kW gas genset will add $17,485 and a 5 kW diesel will add $19,640, and both will be enclosed in a sound protective shield.
-It's nice to be able to cook while underway so a microwave will add another $550.
+A 5 kW gas genset or a 5 kW diesel will both be enclosed in a sound protective shield.
+It's nice to be able to cook while underway with the optional microwave.
 Food will need to be stored somewhere, which means a refrigerator.
 Another option is a flatscreen TV.
 An electric head with a holding tank comes standard, but no one wants to do with a troublesome head so why not upgrade to a centrifuge system with a holding tank?

 Exterior and Mechanical

-We're going to need at least two cockpit tables ($915 each), one forward and one aft.
+We're going to need at least two cockpit tables, one forward and one aft.
 There's no sense having a class act boat like this with the standard stereo.
-An upgrade includes an amplifier, two additional speakers, sub woofer, and remote controls at the bow and stern ($1,900).
-A transom shower is a must have ($190).
-Might as well go the full class route with the underwater lights ($960) and an anchor windlass with line and chain ($6375).
+An upgrade includes an amplifier, two additional speakers, subwoofer, and remote controls at the bow and stern.
+A transom shower is a must-have.
+Might as well go the full class route with the underwater lights and an anchor windlass with line and chain.